conrs/blog/_posts/2023-09-13-whats-the-deal-with-relational-databases.md

 ALTER TABLE fortunes ADD COLUMN author varchar(150);
 ```

-Once applying the above two migrations, here's how our table looks:
+Once the above two migrations are applied, here's how our table looks:

 ```plaintext
 +---------+------------------------+-----------+